Skip to main content

 CI/CD (macOS)❌ Not available✅ Only option

-Backend Diagnostics
+Backend diagnostics

 SmolVM provides a diagnostic tool to check backend availability: